sintemal/auditmark/README.md

 ![Showcase](https://github.com/sintemal/auditmark/blob/main/images/AuditMark.png)

+The current version, does not yet support file changes!
+The marked areas are only stored in form of line numbers!

 ## Keybindings

 * `Ctrl + Alt + U`: If there is a selection, the selection gets unmarked.
 Otherwise the file gets unmarked